 Google (or other search engines) may be useful for finding grey literature.
 Improve your search using:

-Use the library catalogs to find books, reports, etc. on your topic.
+Use UC Library Search, the library catalog and more, to find books, reports, etc. on your topic.
 Books, while not often where original research is published, can often provide an overview of a topic and get you started with some key articles.